Biggby Coffee's west Champaign location set to close this weekend

 CHAMPAIGN — Biggby Coffee is closing its Champaign shop this Sunday.

-It "truly saddens me to announce that our last day of business will be this Sunday," franchise owner Jim Goetz said on Facebook, citing upcoming state regulations and competition.
+It "truly saddens me to announce that our last day of business will be this Sunday," franchise owner Jim Goetz said on Facebook, citing competition and other factors.

 The store at 401 S. Mattis Ave. opened in 2013.